sagemath/sage-archive-2023-02-01/src/doc/en/developer/conventions.rst

   a similar purpose to a list of references in a research paper, or a bibliography in a monograph.
 If your method, function or class uses an algorithm that can be found in a standard reference, you should list that reference under this block.
+The Sphinx/ReST markup for citations is described at http://sphinx.pocoo.org/rest.html#citations.
+See below for an example.

 -  An AUTHORS block (optional, but encouraged for important functions, so users can see from the docstring who wrote it and